top of page

 EMPOWER yourself with up-to-date information regarding your rights as well as important actions and happenings in your area.

-I'm At A Protest, What Should I Do?
+I'm At A Random Protest, What Should I Do?

 The goal for SJSP is to offer a safe alternative to a potentially volatile situation.
 Upon arrival to the space, be selective and be aware of your surroundings.